LF-Engineering/darst/README.md

 - When ES is up and running (all 5 ES pods shoul be in `Running` state: `testk.sh get po -n dev-analytics-elasticsearch`), test it via: `./es/test.sh test`.
 - Install OpenEBS and NFS provisioner: `./openebs/setup.sh test`.

-# Grimoire stack

-TODO: lfda=grimoire also nodes have NVMe volumes under "nvme1n1", but not sure where to mount them yet.